Balint831/Topic-detection-DSLab/README.md

 # Topic detection - Data Science Laboratory project

 ## Author:
-Bálint Hantos

-## Supervisor:
-István Márkusz
+Bálint Hantos - under the supervision of István Márkusz

 ## Presentations
 The presentations I've given during the semester to give a check up on the progress.